Main illustration: Tim Gilligan

 The constant action of being in sales means there will always be fires to put out – systems that don’t work as expected, docs that are out of date.
 If you fall into the trap of firefighting, you will only be plugging the dam without meaningfully impacting your organization’s ability to hit its topline goals or your reps’ ability to hit quota.
 The key is to focus on the strategic outcomes you want to drive, alongside the work required to keep the trains running.

 “The action of being in sales means there will always be fires to put out”

 Every person on the sales team should have a way to contribute ideas to the sales ops roadmap.
 It allows you to acknowledge the fires happening on the sales floor without having to drop everything to put them out.
 If you can, go on a listening tour to identify the top priorities for each team – your SDRs, AEs, relationship managers and customer solutions folks.
 It builds bridges and cultivates empathy too.

-5. Your sales ops roadmap is a summary of tradeoffs
+5. Remember your sales ops roadmap is a summary of tradeoffs